pauleveritt/wired_injector/docs/index.md

 ---
 ```

-We do this by making an `Injector`, bound to the container.
+We do this by making an [Injector](wired_injector.Injector), bound to the container.
 Then, instead of doing `container.get(View)`, we use the injector:

 ```python